 3 – In Times Of Crisis, Look Back To Move Forward With Confidence

 It can be tempting, and quite frankly understandable to want to shrink back and hide when faced with the unprecedented times we have this year.
-Anne however suggests looking back to the unprecedented challenges you faced in the past to find the courage, confidence, and potential strategies to move forward.
+My friend however suggests looking back to the unprecedented challenges you faced in the past to find the courage, confidence, and potential strategies to move forward.
 She shared that complications with sickle cell meant she couldn’t do something as simple as get a part time job at the supermarket like her younger sisters as a teenager.
 She joked that this forced her to hone her leadership and money management skills as her siblings’ treasurer.
 This experience helped give her the confidence to apply for and land a prestigious post-graduate job in investment banking when the stakes were much higher, and the odds much more impossible.

 4 – Build resilience by reframing knock-backs

-Working with my coaching clients to increase their resilience has been such an important focus this year, so I was keen to learn how Anne approached this on her journey battling chronic illness.
+Working with my coaching clients to increase their resilience has been such an important focus this year, so I was keen to learn how this lady approached this on her journey battling chronic illness.
 She shared that “living with sickle cell, you’re always knocked back, no matter how much you try things, you get knocked back – A LOT.
 So, I stopped seeing these incidents as knockbacks.
 Instead, I reframed them as I was going back to the hospital to rest.
 I was tired.
 My body needed rest.
 And when I finished resting, I got up and started the engine again to keep moving towards my dreams.
 I saw myself as a car, never felt pity on myself like, Oh, I can’t do this.
 What people tend to forget when faced with difficulties is that no matter what it looks like, there’s always so much opportunity, but it’s up to you to accept the responsibility to look for, and go for it.”

 5 – Don’t let wanting make you forget thanking